-Mail Call is one of our communication tools for significant events in our Association & individual members’ lives, including notifications of illnesses & Last Flights.
+Mail Call is one of our communication tools for significant events in our Association and individual members’ lives, including notifications of illnesses and Last Flights.

 You can open the Directories at the bottom of this page to access prior year Mail Call entries.

 Here are the 2019 Mail Calls.

 May 6, 2019 Michael Sullivan notified us that his Dad, 18th SOS Stinger Nav Tom Sullivan passed away April 6, 2019.
 His family requests that any remembrances go to Gigi’s Playhouse, a Down Syndrome Achievement Center that Tom’s Grand Daughter, Kristi, attends.
 Additional details at www.dignitymemorial.com/obituaries/stafford-tx/thomas-sullivan-8241462.